Nobel Laureates Guide to Smarter Global Targets to 2030

 The work of the economists could be a game-changer for the UN’s negotiations over the coming months.
 While the 169 targets that are currently on the table are undoubtedly well-intentioned, some targets prove to generate much higher economic, social and environmental benefits than others.
 With limited resources, governments should forgo the instant gratification of promising everything to everyone, and instead prioritize the most effective development goals.

-Media coverage around the world have begun reporting on the expert panel’s 19 targets that represent the best value-for-money in development over the period 2016 to 2030.
-Read more from Reuters as reported. in the New York Times, and more about the nobel recommendations in the newspapers of record in Germany (Frankfurter Allgemeine Zeitung) and Chile (El Mercurio), and major Mexican newspaper Milenio.
+Media coverage around the world has begun reporting on the expert panel’s 19 targets that represent the best value-for-money in development over the period 2016 to 2030.
+Read more from Reuters as reported in the New York Times, and more about the Nobel recommendations in the newspapers of record in Germany (Frankfurter Allgemeine Zeitung) and Chile (El Mercurio), and major Mexican newspaper Milenio.

-Click here for information on the exper panel's recommendations in spanish.
+Click here for information on the expert panel's recommendations in Spanish.